 We suppose that there is available a list (dictionary) D of toponyms that can be found in a map.
-The list can contain much more toponyms than the map in hand-for example, all cities of the country, all seas of the world, etc. Such a list can be compiled as a combination of different sources such as governmental statistical databases, police databases, analysis of newspapers available in Internet, etc.
+The list can contain much more toponyms than the map in hand - for example, all cities of the country, all seas of the world, etc. Such a list can be compiled as a combination of different sources such as governmental statistical databases, police databases, analysis of newspapers available in Internet, etc.

-For a given string s, e.g., RNSoSIA, a set of all strings similar to s in the dictionary D can be easily constructed [[10]].
-By a similar string, a string s' is considered that differs from s in at most a certain number of the following disturbances:

-- Substitution of a letter for another letter,

-- Omission of a letter,

-- Insertion of a letter.
+For a given string s, e.g., RNSoSIA, a set of all strings similar to s in the dictionary D can be easily constructed [10].
+By a similar string, a string s' is considered that differs from s in at most a certain number of the following disturbances: (1) substitution of a letter for another letter, (2) omission of a letter, and (3) insertion of a letter.
 With each such disturbance, a probability can be associated; in case of several disturbances, the corresponding probabilities are multiplied to obtain the overall probability of that s (RNSoSIA) was obtained from s' (say, RUSSIA) by this sequence of errors.
 For the string itself (s' = s if it is present in D), the probability is 1.

-The probabilities of the disturbances can depend on the specific letters involved, if this information is available.
+The probabilities of the disturbances can depend on the specific letters involved.
 E.g., the probability of substitution of I for J is higher than W for L. Similarly, the probability of omission of I is higher than that of M. In a cartographic map, the probability of insertion of o is high because of the notation for cities.

-We do not deep here in the issue of automatically learning the corresponding probabilities.
-If the map is large or has some standard type and quality, the statistical model can be trained by means of processing a part of the same map or another map of similar quality and manually verifying the results.
-Alternatively, the iterative procedure described in Section 10 can be used to automatically adjust the model to the specific map.
+We do not discuss here in detail the issue of automatically learning the corresponding probabilities.
+If the map is large or of standard type and quality, a statistical model can be trained by processing a part of this or another map of similar quality and manually verifying the results.
+Or, the iterative procedure described in Section 10 can be used to automatically adjust the model to the specific map.